3 FlexiBowl® and 3 Cameras#

 Tip

-Variant C guarantees the best overall performance.
+The C variant guarantees the best overall performance.
 Each cell is completely autonomous and does not depend on the availability of the others.

 Important

-As in the single-station configuration, even in a 3FB + 3CAM setup the process starts from a single base recipe containing the hardware setup and camera calibration for the entire system.
-This base recipe is then duplicated for each station.
-Each duplicate becomes the operating recipe of that station, inside which the part models are created, up to 8 per station.
+As with the single configuration, in a 3FB + 3CAM configuration, the process starts with the creation of a single basic recipe, which contains the hardware setup and camera calibration for the entire system.
+This basic recipe is then duplicated for each station: each duplicate constitutes the operating recipe for that station, within which the part models (up to 8 per station) are created.

-For this reason, it is essential that device association is configured correctly from the start:
+Therefore, it is crucial that the pairing between the devices is configured correctly from the start:

-An incorrect association during setup affects all derived recipes, compromising part recognition and the correct operation of the whole system.
+An incorrect pairing during setup would affect all derived recipes, compromising the identification of parts and the correct operation of the entire system.

-The FlexiVision One base kit, supplied with the system, already includes everything required for the first station, including the VisionController, camera, optics, cables, and calibration grid.
-It is not necessary to purchase a second complete kit for the additional stations.
+The FlexiVision One basic kit (supplied with the system) already includes everything needed for the first station (camera, lens, cables, calibration grid), including the VisionController.
+There is no need to purchase a second complete kit for additional stations.

-For stations 2 and 3 it is necessary to purchase two Additional Camera Kits, one for each station, selecting the code corresponding to the FlexiBowl® size of each station.
+For stations 2 and 3, two Additional Camera Kits must be purchased, one for each station, by selecting the code corresponding to the size of the FlexiBowl® of each station.
 The kit includes:

-• 1 optic dedicated to the FlexiBowl® size
+• 1 specific lens for that FlexiBowl® size

 • 2 Ethernet cables

-Select the kit according to the FlexiBowl® size of each additional station:
+Select the kit according to the size of the FlexiBowl® of each additional station:

 FlexiBowl® size